310mc/https-310mc.github.io-tl/source/_posts/climax/bystanders.md

 {% bubble Kanata surprised2 %}
 um, shinobu… are you alright? are you crying…?

-please don’t cry… everything will be okay, you are a good boy~?
+please don’t cry… everything will be okay, you are a good boy, okay~?
 {% endbubble %}

 {% img /img/es/eventstory/climax/shinobuorigcg.jpg %}